NukyYuki/Printf_42/to-do.md

 - [ ] so that we can add width if > than strlen(final_str) AND
    - padd with '0's if needed
 - [ ] IF '-' flag exists then identation to the left (default is right);

+### 2/05

+- [ ] use unsigned int for all the "int values", only use long for the pointer adresses.